 78. Vesting orders, when Court may make

-(1) The Court may make an order, in this Act called a “vesting order”, that has effect as provided in section 85.
+(1) The Court may make an order, in this Act called a vesting order, that has effect as provided in section 85.

 (2) A vesting order may be made in any of the following cases, namely —